do88/recipe-keeper-app/README.md

-todo
+DONE
-1. delete recipe button
+* delete recipe button
-5. add enter keybindings to submit events for forms
-3. fill in default state with 4 recepies
+* fill in default state with 4 recepies
-2. responsive styling
-4. test for errors
-5. set up wordpress on laptop
+* set up wordpress on laptop
+* make sure all default actions are disabled for buttons but footer links still work

+TODO
+* responsive styling upgrade
+* test for errors